cdoublev/css/doc/parse/parser.md

 There are many semantic rules that can only be applied after matching the value definition, to validate the result against the context, or to create a different representation (eg. math functions and `<an+b>`).
 This can be achieved with `postprocess(node)` (or `validate(node)` and `represent(node)`).

 All numeric values can be replaced with a math function.
-This can be achieved with `replace(node)` returning the result from parsing the alternative grammar.
+This can be achieved with `replace(node)` returning the result of parsing the alternative grammar.

 ## Implementation